 - 6 ½ cups chicken broth (or beef or vegetable – low sodium preferred)

 - Prep the corn husks: Add the corn husks to a large bowl or pot.
 Pour enough hot water over the corn husks to cover them completely.
 Cover the bowl with aluminum foil and let them soak for 1 hour to soften them up.

-- Make the chile sauce: Using a slotted spoon, transfer chiles to a large blender.
-Add garlic powder, salt, ground cumin, 1 cup of the chile soaking water and 1 cup of fresh water.
+- Make the chile sauce: Using a slotted spoon, transfer the chiles to a large blender.
+Add garlic powder, salt, ground cumin, 1 cup of the chile soaking water, and 1 cup of fresh water.

 - Blend the chile sauce: Blend on high until completely smooth, about 3 minutes depending on the power of your blender.

 - Cook the pork: Heat oil in a Dutch oven or large pot over medium-high heat.
 Add pork, season with salt and cook for 15 minutes, stirring occasionally, until pork has browned on all sides.

 - Simmer the pork: Add red chile sauce, bay leaf and bring to a boil.
 Once boiling, reduce to simmer, cover and cook for 15 more minutes.
 Taste and season with more salt if necessary.
 The pork should be tender and cooked through.
 If it's still a little tough, cover and cook for another 15 minutes.

 - Mix the masa harina: In a very large mixing bowl or pot, add masa harina, salt and baking powder.
 Combine and mix with your hands.

 - Add the oil: Add canola oil and mix together, working the dough through your fingers until everything is well combined and incorporated.
 The dough should feel a little crumbly, almost like wet sand, and should lightly hold it's shape when pressed together.